Canon 1Ds Mark II vs Olympus E-500

 One feature that is present on the 1Ds Mark II, but is missing on the E-500 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the E-500 uses Compact Flash or xD Picture cards.
-The E-500 features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 1Ds Mark II only has one slot.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the E-500 uses Compact Flash or xD Picture cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Olympus Evolt E-500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.